-Asset allocation basically allows you to balance risk by allocating your assets in stocks, bonds, and cash according to your goals risk tolerance and investment timeline.
+Asset allocation basically allows you to balance risk by allocating your assets in stocks, bonds, and cash according to your goals, risk tolerance, and investment timeline.
 It's pretty much your personalized investment plan based on your financial goals.

 7. Capital Gains

-This is the increase in the value of your investment that makes is higher than your original purchase price.
+This is the increase in the value of your investment that makes it higher than your original purchase price.
 The gains are not realized until the asset is sold though.
 Once assets are sold, capital gain tax (tax on your profits) comes into play.